mathewn24/Rush-Hour/README.md

 # Rush-Hour
-Sliding block board game implementation in C++ with OOP
+Sliding block board game implementation in C++ with OOP.